Eigil Ramsfjell

 Eigil Ramsfjell (born 17 March 1955 in Oslo) is a Norwegian curler, world champion and Olympic medalist.
 Many consider him one of the pioneers in modern curling.
 He received a bronze medal as skip at the 1998 Winter Olympics in Nagano.
 He was skip on the gold winning team when curling was a demonstration event at the 1988 Winter Olympics in Calgary.

 Ramsfjell is a three-time world champion, and has also received silver and bronze medals at the world championships.
 He was inducted into the World Curling Federation Hall of Fame in 2014.

-His son, Magnus followed in his footsteps, and is a former World Junior bronze medalist; his daughter Maia is also a curler, Norwegian champion.
+His son, Magnus followed in his footsteps, and is a former World Junior bronze medalist; his daughter Maia is a Norwegian curling champion.